AdrianKriger/osm_LoD1_3DCityModel/village_campus/Good-To-Know.md

 <p align="center">
     Fig 1.
 An example of how the interactive visualization can be customized through coloring the building stock (school, retail, housing, social development facilities, etc.) and including aoi specific features (recreational ground, agricultural land, etc.).
 </p>

+e) Aoi's that extend into the ocean (nodata) are not supported.
+This means [these types of areas](https://www.openstreetmap.org/relation/2034620#map=14/-33.9128/18.4430) will fail while [these](https://www.openstreetmap.org/way/689159965) will pass.

 <ins>**Accuracy:**</ins>
 dem - in South Africa if you are using the [National geo-spatial information](http://www.ngi.gov.za/) raster dem the [resolution is 25-m at 3-m accurate](https://www.ee.co.za/wp-content/uploads/2015/08/Julie-Verhulp.pdf).